Skip to main content

 Moist air is also easier on your throat, so it can soothe coughing.
 Just make sure you drain and clean the humidifier daily to keep it free of bacteria and mould, as this could make your cold worse.

-3. Take a decongestant
+3. Take a Decongestant

 Decongestants are designed to reduce the swelling in your nasal passages and sinuses that happens when you have a cold.
 This can also help to reduce the production of mucus in your nose.